harrybarnard/toylibrarybrightonandhove.org/content/faq/_index.md

 advice to naming baby books.

 ## How much does it cost?
-There is more information about joining the toy library [here](/using-the-library/#joining-the-toy-library).
+Since the pandemic, the toy library service is free.

 ## How long can we borrow stuff for?
 Up to two months.